bmcc-mmp/mmp460/wordpress/anatomy-theme.md

 layout: class
 site: MMP 460 Multimedia Project Lab
 categories: wordpress
-title: The anatomy of a WordPress theme
+title: The anatomy of a WordPress Theme
 ---

 ## Anatomy of a WordPress theme